Who does this regulation apply to?

 How is aid eligibility recalculated?

-Recalculation is based on the percentage of earned aid using the following Federal Return of Title IV funds formula: Percentage of payment period or term completed (the number of days completed up to the withdrawal date) divided by the total days in the payment period or term.
-(Any break of five days or more is not counted as part of the term.)
+Recalculation is based on the percentage of earned aid using the following Federal R2T4 funds formula: Percentage of payment period or term completed (the number of days completed up to the withdrawal date) divided by the total days in the payment period or term.
+Any break of five days or more is not counted as part of the payment period or term.
 This percentage of completed days is equal to the percentage of earned aid.

 - Example: If you complete 30% of the semester, you earn 30% of the aid you were originally scheduled to receive.
 This means that 70% of your scheduled awards remain unearned and must be returned to the federal government.
 Once you have completed more than 60% of the payment period, you earn all your federal financial aid.